external facebook instagramlinkedin pinterest playsearch twitteryoutube

 ‘Krasnodar Red’

 Quite hot when eaten raw, this garlic has a pleasantly strong nutty flavor when roasted or baked.
 Its full-bodied flavor lingers and is retained after cooking.
 The creamy texture of ‘Krasnodar Red’ makes it a great choice for baking.
 Easy-to-peel bulbs are wrapped in attractive, striped wrappers that surround pink-skinned cloves.
-This garlic stores well (up to six months).
+A favorite at local farmers markets, where its delightful flavor profile attracts return customers, this garlic produces consistently and stores well (up to six months).

 SOFTNECK GARLIC